wpoehlm/nextflow-infra/CONTRIBUTING.md

 - `nextflow/ghcr_service_acct`: The GHCR service account credentials for the Wave service
 - `nextflow/quayio_service_acct`: The Quay.io service account credentials for the Wave service

+## Deployment Testing

+After a new deployment has successfully completed, it is important to ensure things are working as expected by doing the following:

+1. Launch a simple workflow such as `nextflow-io/hello` from the UI using both `spot` and `on-demand` compute environments.
+1. Run the `demo.py` [script](https://github.com/Sage-Bionetworks-Workflows/py-orca/blob/main/demo.py) from the `py-orca` repository.
+Make sure that your connection URI environment variable points to the correct URL and workspace.
+This will check that the API is working as expected and that individual workspaces are able to access their associated S3 buckets.

 ## Additional Notes

 - The CIDR ranges of IP addresses specifies in the VPC configurations were added to the [Sage VPN](https://sagebionetworks.jira.com/wiki/spaces/IT/pages/352976898/Sage+VPN) table.